-The PEAK 2 PEAK Gondola, as part of the world’s longest continuous lift system, introduces summer guests to unprecedented access to Whistler Blackcomb’s high alpine for sightseeing, hiking and mountain-top dining.
-The PEAK 2 PEAK Gondola travels a span of 4.4 kilometres/2.73 miles in about 10 minutes.
+The PEAK 2 PEAK Gondola, as part of the world’s longest continuous lift system, introduces summer guests to unprecedented access to Whistler Blackcomb’s high alpine for sightseeing, hiking, and mountain-top dining.
+The PEAK 2 PEAK Gondola travels a span of 4.4 kilometers/2.73 miles in about 10 minutes.

 While on Whistler or Blackcomb, there are dozens of alpine hikes to take advantage of.
 Plan for at least two hours just to get up the mountain, ride across and ride back down.
 I suggest while you are on one of the mountains, grab something to eat or take a short hike.